 Talk to an expert

-The long-awaited change to the lease accounting standard (ASU 2016-02, Leases (ASC 842)) is effective for non-public, calendar year-end companies on January 1, 2022.
+The long-awaited change to the lease accounting standard (ASU 2016-02, Leases (ASC 842)) took effect for non-public, calendar year-end companies on January 1, 2022.
 Under the new standard, companies must record a right of use asset and lease liability on the balance sheet for most leasing arrangements.
 Moore Colson has developed a solution that will allow your company to successfully and efficiently implement this standard and maintain compliance following implementation.
 We provide the expertise to navigate the complexities of implementation, calculate the right of use asset and lease liability, and identify the impact to your financial statements and disclosures, debt covenant calculations and important key metrics.

-Understanding the impact on your company:
+Understanding the Impact on Your Company

 Implementing the new standard may prove to be an overwhelming task for your company, especially if you have hundreds, or even thousands, of leases.
 In addition to the numerous types of leases that must be considered (e.g., office space, vehicles, equipment, etc.), companies face new challenges in identifying embedded leases in service contracts and reworking calculations to be in compliance with ASC 842.
 All of these items divert resources away from the ongoing tasks that are critical to keeping your business running smoothly.
 Moore Colson can help mitigate these challenges by acting as an extension of your team to successfully implement and maintain compliance with ASC 842.

-Why Moore Colson? going beyond compliance™
+Why Moore Colson?
+Going Beyond Compliance™

 Although many accounting firms are offering services to implement and maintain the new lease standard, Moore Colson goes beyond compliance for our clients.
 In 1981, we first opened our doors as a consulting firm, and we continue to maintain a consultative approach in everything we do.
 And unlike most accounting firms, we use a true partnership model, which means every client has access to our entire team of experts.
 As a nationally-recognized and award-winning firm, Moore Colson has the experience and personal touch to shape your future and help your company grow.